 Managed Service for PostgreSQL lets you use network and local storage for database clusters.
 Network storage is based on network blocks, which are virtual disks in the Yandex.Cloud infrastructure.
 Local storage is organized on disks that are physically located in the database host servers.

 When creating a cluster, you can choose between the following storage types:

 network-hdd): The cheapest option for servers with relaxed read/write performance requirements.

 network-ssd): A middle-ground solution.
 It's slower than local storage, but unlike local disks, it ensures data integrity if Yandex.Cloud hardware goes down.

 - Fast local storage (

-Local storage does not provide fault tolerance: if a local disk fails, data is permanently lost.
+- Local storage doesn't provide fault tolerance for a single-host cluster: if a local disk fails, the data is permanently lost.
 Therefore, when creating a new Managed Service for PostgreSQL cluster using local storage, a 3-host fail-safe configuration is automatically set up.

 - You are charged for a cluster with local storage even if it's stopped.
 Read more in the pricing policy.